Davidon4/Quick-README-Template/README.md

 <!-- CONTRIBUTION -->
 ## Contribution

 The open source community is a wonderful place for learning, inspiration, creation and contributions from individuals like you are greatly appreciated.
 If you have any suggestions for improvement, you can fork the repository and create a pull request, or simply open an issue with the tag "enhancement."
 Don't forget to give the project a star as a token of appreciation.
-Thanks!:thumbsup:.
+Thanks again! :green_heart::green_heart:.
 Here are the steps to contribute:

 1. Fork the Project